Live FX rates · Reviewed 4 July 2026

 Live Exchange Rates & Currency Conversion Pairs

-Cambridge Currencies supports transfers across more than 100 major and emerging currency pairs.
-Browse below to view the latest rates, market drivers and conversion guidance for each pair — or speak to a specialist for a personalised quote.
+Cambridge Currencies supports transfers across more than 100 major and emerging-market currency pairs.
+Browse the latest mid-market rates, market drivers and conversion guidance for each pair — or speak to a specialist by phone for a personalised quote.

 What is a currency pair?
 A currency pair is the quotation of one currency against another — for example, GBP/EUR shows how many euros one British pound will buy.
-Cambridge Currencies offers competitive rates and dedicated specialist guidance on every pair we support, with all transactions completed by phone via FCA-regulated partners (Currencycloud, FRN 900199, and ScioPay, FRN 927951).
+Cambridge Currencies offers competitive rates and dedicated specialist guidance on every pair we support, with all transactions completed by phone through FCA-authorised partners Currencycloud (FRN 900199) and ScioPay (FRN 927951).

 Type any currency code or pair to filter the list below.